outdreamer/build-a-cure/docs/tasks/new_solution_automation_workflows.md

 - add to solution automation workflows

+    - create structures of error structures to identify contexts where a solution would be wrong (like with outliers), optionally selecting the contexts that would be wrong across the most possible solutions, and rule out those contexts to find solutions that are likelier to be successful

     - identify interactive structures that form useful structures that can connect to problem/solution structures
       - example: for an 'input-output sequence', interactive structures include:
         - alternative structures/formats like a 'function', which connect to problem-solving intent functions, interim functions, general functions, or core problem/solution interaction functions
         - triggering structures like 'requirement for an input-output sequence', which connect to 'solution metric requirements'
         - difference structures like 'output-input sequence', 'input-output set', 'logic sequences', which connect to different solution automation workflows (like how a reversal connects to a 'reverse-engineering' or other 'derivation' workflow)
         - some of these interactions form structures like a 'complete object' ('complementary' structures like halves forming a circle), others form 'connection' structures' linking a problem/solution structure with another structure or sets of functions
-          - these formed structures are useful for problem-solving intents & workflows
+          - these formed structures are useful for problem-solving intents & workflows for various reasons (some are default/core/component structures, some connect useful structures with useful intents, etc)

     - add useful functions as components that are alternatives to useful structures as components/inputs/triggers of problem-solving structures
       - functions are classifiable as structures, but some structures are more clearly identifiable as structures by default, and functions are specific & complex enough to differentiate